ppryanichek/100-days-of-code/log.md

 Also learned stored procedures 🤏

+### Day 55: December 9, Monday

+**Today`s Progress**:

+Today I was trying to understand the data analysis technique in SQL.

+Learned about EXPLAIN (and how to read what it outputs).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)